 Because we served so many nationalities, we taught English, as well as civic pride and responsibility through The American Club for girls and the Boys of the Republic for young men.
 At that time, most women were homemakers, but not amongst the most poor.
 The Catholic Women’s league saw a need and formed one of the first day nurseries in Peoria at Neighborhood House in 1904.
-As it turns out, providing childcare became one of our central businesses that endures today.

 “Kids come to Neighborhood House who are two years behind their peers developmentally, and our teachers get them where they need to be by the time they leave for kindergarten,” Rossman said.